architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 ----------------------------

 Once you have one or more scenarios.
 This step will entail calcualting the targets of performance according to the 2000-Watt Society approach.
-The 2000-Watt society is a Swii metric widely used to assess the performance of energy systems in neighborhoods and districts.
+The 2000-Watt society is a Swiss metric widely used to assess the performance of energy systems in neighborhoods and districts.

 #.
 Benchmarking: run this tool located in CityEnergyAnalyst>cea>analysis>benchmark.py